 The Met Office, which keeps track of the weather here, have released their new list of names for 2018 and 2019.

 On it is: Ali, Bronagh, Callum, Deirdre, Erik, Freya, Gareth, Hannah, Idris, Jane, Kevin, Lily, Max, Niamh, Oliver, Peggy, Ross, Saoirse, Tristan, Violet, Wyn.

 The Met Office decided to start giving storms boys and girls names back in 2014, in the same way they do in America.

 The first windstorm to be named was Abigail on 10 November 2015.

-The Met Office hopes that naming big storms will mean people are more aware of them and how dangerous they can be.
+The Met Office hoped that naming big storms will make people more aware of them and how dangerous they can be.

 Derrick Ryall, from the Met Office, said: "We have seen how naming storms elsewhere in the world raises awareness of severe weather before it strikes."

-How big do the storms have to be?
+How big do storms have to be to get a name?

 Not all storms will be big enough to get names - only those expected to cause significant damage.